 Can you be fired because of taking sick leave in Germany?

-As the German labor law is very favorable to the employees, it is not easy for a company in Germany to fire an employee due to a long term sickness or frequent sick leaves.
+As the employment & labor law in Germany is very favorable to the employees, it is not easy for a company in Germany to fire an employee due to a long term sickness or frequent sick leaves.
 The company can only do so if it can prove that it is highly unlikely that the employee will fully recover, and thus the employee will not be able to fulfill his work duties in the future.
 But normally this is hard to prove and the German labor court seldom accepts such cases.

 Sometimes, a company in Germany will invite an employee to a meeting to discuss about his health, if the employee has a long term sickness or taking frequent sick leave.
 The aim of the meeting is to see if there is anything that the company can do to improve the health of the employee, e.g. by providing a less stressful work scope or work environment.